 They have removable open burners – rather than the sealed burners found on residential ranges – and the burners are much hotter: generally 24,000 to 33,000 BTU, versus the 9,000 to 12,000 BTU on residential ranges.
 When you are searing, boiling water, or cooking in a wok, this extra power means a lot!

-Another interesting option is the Garland G36 (spec sheet).
-(I couldn’t find a good picture of one.)
-Among my favorites, for its awesome firepower (33,000 BTU burners!) and thoughtful design (eg, it’s easy to remove and clean the grates and burner bodies), these can be had, from restaurant supply stores, for the low low price of USD 2,000.
-To put that price into perspective, “pro-style” consumer ranges from the likes of DCS, Dacor, Viking, Wolf (the residential spinoff of the real Wolf, that is) – most of which are overpriced, unreliable, and underpowered – start at more like USD 4,000.
+Though the prices seem to have roughly doubled during the Covid-19 pandemic, it used to be possible to purchase a basic six burner restaurant range – like the Garland G36 – for about 2,000 US dollars.
+To put that price into perspective, “pro-style” consumer ranges from the likes of DCS, Dacor, Viking, Wolf (the residential spinoff of the real Wolf, that is) – most of which are overpriced, unreliable, and underpowered – start at more like 4,000 US dollars.
 Plus ongoing repair expenses.
-You’re really better off either installing a normal gas range (you know, your USD 800 Kenmore special) or buying a groovy “antique” range (from the 1930s to 1950s), many of which have burners in the 15,000 BTU range.
+You’re really better off either installing a normal inexpensive residential gas range (you know, your 800 dollar Kenmore special) or buying a groovy “antique” range (from the 1930s to 1950s), many of which have burners in the 15,000 BTU range.

-The closest thing to a real restaurant range that is designed for residential installation is a BlueStar.
+The closest thing to a restaurant range that is designed for residential installation is a BlueStar.
 Garland for several years sold residential versions of their restaurant ranges.
 When they decided to get out of the business in 1999 they sold their design to BlueStar.
 The name BlueStar refers to Garland’s signature star burner – though Garland’s ranges now have a much different (and more powerful) star burner than BlueStar’s!

 But, like many wannabe – aka “professional-style” – ranges, the BlueStars are expensive and suffer from reliability problems.
 I read endless rants online about cracked ignitors and oven doors sticking shut – with semi-cooked Thanksgiving turkeys inside!